 Alternatively, Tangerine World Mastercard is my back up credit card.
 Key benefits include: No annual fee, Rental Collision/Loss Damage Insurance, Mobile Device Insurance etc. This card pays 2% cashback to 3 chosen categories of your choice and the rest is 0.5% and no limit to cashback earned.
 The cash back earned is credited to your savings account monthly.
 To date cashback earned at the time of writing $134.83.

-If you apply for the Tangerine World Mastercard through GCR using this link you will also receive $110 instant cashback upon approval.
+If you apply for the Tangerine World Mastercard through GCR using this link you will also receive $100 instant cashback upon approval (promo till March 31st).
+Please note GCR may asks for a referral email and if you are happy to support this blog kindly use this email: firstname.lastname@example.org.

 Home Trust Preferred Visa card is an excellent credit card to be used while going on vacation overseas as it doesn’t have any foreign transaction charge.
 It also pays 1% cashback credited to your account annually.
 A card that is best if you frequently buy online which is not in Canadian currency.
 During this pandemic this card has been hiding in our drawer waiting when international travel is safe to do so.
 Take a look at this link why it is essential to use a different card when you travel overseas or purchase in a different currency.